-a rebirth of the one-room schoolhouse!
+a reinvention of the

 HI!
 I'm Mara—a lifelong educator, just like you!